bandinopla/weightxreps-server/README.md

 ## :globe_with_meridians: SBD Rank
 This is the data used in the [SBD World Rank](https://weightxreps.net/sbd-stats) setion of the site.

-To update the SBD rank data run `npm run update-sbd-rank` that will download the latest ZIP from openpowerlifting, process it and store the resulting data in `server/db/resolvers/sbd-stats.js`
+To update the SBD rank data run `npm run update-sbd-rank` that will download the latest ZIP from openpowerlifting, process it and store the resulting data in `server/db/resolvers/sbd-stats.js` after that is done, that's all there is to it... the server should be re-run and the new data will be used.

 > Note: it will take a while to process...